 *This post may have affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).

-Who here has pets?
+Who here have pets?
 I love our two cats, Tiger and Whiskey.
 They make our lives interesting and fun.
 This collaborative post is all about creating a pet-friendly garden.
 Enjoy!

 There’s no need to panic, you haven’t got to make any drastic changes or alterations to your beloved garden.
 All it takes is just a few smart ideas to help your garden become a lot more friendly for all pets.
 Here’s what you should do: